How to measure the spin of invisible states in $e^+e^- \to \gamma + X$: Event Generation

 \subsection{Standard Model Background}

-Each SM background process has several contributions and the corresponding Feynman diagrams are shown in Figure~\ref{fig:SM_back}.
-The fraction of the different processes of the overall background is shown below

-In Figure~\ref{fig:piechart}, we show the normalised differential photon energy distribution of the different background processes compared to the signal process for three different masses of the invisible state $m_X=1,6, 9~$GeV with only minimal cuts on the lab frame energy $E_\gamma > 0.01$ GeV and asymmetric angular coverage $30^\circ \le \theta \le 163^\circ$~\cite{USBelleIIGroup:2022qro}.
-The shape of the differential energy distribution is independent of the spin or specific production process of the invisible state and shows how cuts on the energy can isolate the signal in particular for small masses $m_X$.
+Each SM background process has several contributions, where the corresponding Feynman diagrams are shown in Figure~\ref{fig:SM_back}.
+Implementing minimal cuts on the lab frame energy $E_\gamma > 0.01$ GeV and asymmetric angular coverage $12.4^\circ \le \theta_\text{lab} \le 155.1^\circ$~\cite{USBelleIIGroup:2022qro}, we find that the fraction of the different processes contributing to the background shown in Table~\ref{tab:SM_ratios}.
+In Figure~\ref{fig:piechart}, we show the normalised differential photon energy distribution of the different background processes compared to the signal process for three different masses of the invisible state $m_X=1,6, 9~$GeV using the cuts described above.
+The shape of the differential energy distribution is independent, up to small corrections, of the spin or specific production process of the invisible state and shows how cuts on the energy can isolate the signal in particular for small masses $m_X$.
 For high photon energies or small mass $m_X$, the background process $e^+e^- \to \gamma\gamma$ is increasingly important, whereas for low photon energies or high mass $m_X$ other background processes are more important.
-For this reason the BaBar search for hidden photons distinguishes two different mass regions $-4 <m_X^2 < 36 \,\text{GeV}^2$ and $24 < m_X^2 < 69 $\, GeV$^2$\footnote{The upper limit is $m_X^2=63.5$ GeV$^2$ for the $\Upsilon (2S)$ dataset.} in which the background from $e^+e^- \to \gamma\gamma$ and $e^+ \, e^- \to e^+ \, e^- \ \gamma $ dominate, respectively~\cite{BaBar:2008aby}.
+For this reason the BaBar search for hidden photons distinguishes two different mass regions, $-4 <m_X^2 < 36 \,\text{GeV}^2$ and $24 < m_X^2 < 69 $\, GeV$^2$\footnote{The upper limit is $m_X^2=63.5$ GeV$^2$ for the $\Upsilon (2S)$ dataset.} , in which the background from $e^+e^- \to \gamma\gamma$ and $e^+ \, e^- \to e^+ \, e^- \ \gamma $ dominate, respectively~\cite{BaBar:2008aby}.
 Similarly, Belle II anticipates two different signal regions for $m_X<6$ GeV and $m_X=6-8$ GeV~\cite{Belle-II:2018jsg}.
-In the following we will analyse the proposed cuts for these analyses which are optimized to search for hidden photons and comment on the different optimization for axion searches and how polarized beams or a final state photon polarization measurement could improve the analysis.
+In the following, we will analyse the proposed cuts for these analyses which are optimized to search for hidden photons and comment on the different optimization for axion searches and how polarized beams or a final state photon polarization measurement could improve the analysis.